DPP v Lennon: Judgment

 The defendant admitted on questioning that he had downloaded the program and sent the emails "modifying" the server of D&G, with the intention of causing a "bit of a mess up".
-However, he had not considered that he had done something criminal, neither had he realized the impact of his actions, nor the intention to cause damage to D&G, which was estimated nearly £18,000.
+However, he had not considered that he had done something criminal, neither had he realised the impact of his actions, nor the intention to cause damage to D&G, which was estimated nearly £18,000.
 Moreover, he stated that he could have carried out a "ping attack", but did not as that would merely slow the network for a few hours.
-Thus, he has recognized that at least he had considered the relative potential for interruption of two courses of action, and he had chosen the one which was more possible to cause problems to D&G.
+Thus, he has recognised that at least he had considered the relative potential for interruption of two courses of action, and he had chosen the one which was more possible to cause problems to D&G.

 Lennon was then charged with violating s.3 of the CMA for causing an "unauthorised modification" to a computer, with the knowledge that the modification was unauthorised and by doing so he impaired permanently or temporarily the right operation of that computer.
 The crucial question was whether this modification was authorised and whether D&G consented to those modifications.
 Ss.
 17(7b) and 17(8) provide the statutory definitions of "unauthorised modification", where the first section makes clear that a modification includes the addition of any program or data and the second one defines "unauthorised" as where (the defendant) does not have consent to the modification from the person who is entitled to determine whether or not that addition should be made.
 At Wimbledon Magistrates' Court the prosecution submitted that Lennon had fulfilled the elements of s.3(1) as he had caused a modification of the contents of D&G's email servers.